EliasKesr/Groupe34_Projet/README.md

 ## Overview

 This project focuses on text encoding using the Sentence Transformer model and applying three dimension reduction methods: PCA, UMAP, and t-SNE.
 The goal is to evaluate the methods using Adjusted Rand Index (ARI) and Normalized Mutual Information (NMI) metrics.
 Additionally, a final step involves further reducing dimensions to 2D for cluster visualization.
+### Bonus
+We added a fonctionnality to choose a model, and also visualisation of the results in repo experiments.

 ## Setup